pohern/warTheCardGame/attributions.md

 War uses confetti-js by mathusummut to generate celebratory confetti.
 Found at: [JsDelivr](https://cdn.jsdelivr.net/gh/mathusummut/confetti.js/confetti.min.js).

 CSS animations come from 'animate.css', a animation library created by Daniel Eden [here](https://daneden.github.io/animate.css/).

+I used a joke API, that can be found [here](https://official-joke-api.appspot.com/jokes/programming/random).
+They are not associated with me in any way, and do not endorse me.